ChinmayGopal931/CS310IndividualProject/README.md

 Calm Bot: Solution: "Conversation Tweeted!"

 ~ It posted the tweet and informed the user using the GUI.

+Futher Documentation: The Twitter API provided by the company requires a custom developer account which can only be obtained through an application process.
+Consequently, this chat-bot would require a custom API key and account to be able to tweet directly through the GUI.
+I have taken the liberty to hide the API key in this project because the program would give anyone access to tweet from my developer account.

 Bing Translate API: Using the documentation and the API key from the Microsoft website I was able to seamlessly add multiple language support to the chat-bot.
 The API allows me to detect the current spoken langauge and translate it to english for the NLTK library to untilize.
 In addition the program retranslates the NLTK output back to the detected language from the users' convenience.
 The chat-bot performs language detection continually in the while loop so that the user can use multiple languages as they desire.
 The chat-bot informs the user when the language they have translated is not recognized by the Bing API.